WCIX: History

 Before WCIA signed-on in 1953, it originally wanted to build its transmitter tower in White Heath, halfway between Champaign and Decatur.
 The tower would have been placed on some of the highest ground in Central Illinois.
 However, after construction began, then-ABC affiliate WTVP (channel 17, now WAND) filed an objection.
 Even though it was obvious that Champaign–Urbana and Springfield/Decatur would be considered a single market, WTVP owner Prairie Television claimed WCIA was trying to encroach on its territory.
 To avoid delays, that station moved its transmitter to its current location in Seymour.
 While the signal from the Seymour tower covered Decatur very well, it was barely viewable in Springfield until cable television arrived in the market in the early 1960s.

 WCIA quickly established itself as the dominant station in the region despite its signal issues in the western half of the market.
 Eventually, then-owner Midwest Television decided to open a low-powered satellite relay of WCIA on UHF channel 49 to get better coverage in Springfield and the surrounding area.
 This relay launched in 1967 under the callsign W49AA.
-On February 4, 1985, Midwest Television upgraded channel 49 to a full-power station under new calls, WCFN.
+On February 4, 1985, Midwest Television upgraded channel 49 to a full-power station under new calls, WCFN (standing for its channel number).
 However, like its low-powered predecessor, WCFN was a straight simulcast of WCIA, even airing its commercials.
 WCFN's existence was only acknowledged in WCIA's legal station identifications.

 In 2002, WCFN broke off from the simulcast to be the market's first full-time UPN affiliate.
 That network had previously been seen in off-hours on Pax outlet WPXU (channel 23, now WBUI) in Decatur.
 However, few viewers actually lost access to WCIA, given the extremely high penetration of cable and satellite in central Illinois.

 The removal of CBS service from the station would be temporary with the launch of WCFN's digital transmitter, meaning that despite the conversion to UPN, WCFN's schedule could also air as a WCIA subchannel, with WCIA's main CBS channel able to be carried by WCFN.
 Accordingly, the main channel 49 schedule was added to WCIA-DT2 with channel 3's schedule airing on WCFN-DT2.
 WCIA's signal aired in full 1080i high definition, with the main WCFN schedule only seen in a reduced 480i standard definition over-the-air on both channels 49.1 and 3.2 as multiplexing of two high-definition signals was not yet possible.
 In September 2006, with ACME Communications's WBUI (then with executive connections with a former WB network executive) de facto taking The CW affiliation by default, WCFN joined MyNetworkTV instead in the wake of the WB/UPN merger.